realworldocaml/book/en/13-objects.md

 exact type `< get : int >` for an object with more methods, the type conversion will fail.

+_(yminsky: Maybe we should call this "unification" rather than "conversion".
+To me, "conversion" is more suggestive of conversion of values, which is of course not what's going on.
+Of course, people won't know the term, so if we're going to use it, we'll need to introduce unification as a term earlier.)_

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.ocaml}
 # let (p : < get : int >) = make 5;;
 Error: This expression has type < get : int; set : int -> unit >